 Did you know eating 2 slices of whole wheat bread can raise your blood sugar levels more than consuming 2 tablespoons of sugar?
 Refined carbs, like wheat bread, crackers, pasta, etc., contain high amounts of inflammatory gluten and insulin-raising starch.
 They’re also extremely addictive, interfere with proper digestion and decrease nutrient absorption.
 Start shedding fat by replacing refined carbs with healthier, whole food, alternatives like vegetables, fruits, nuts and seeds.
 Eat more nutrient-dense vegetables, especially green leafy or cabbage family veggies like kale, brussels sprouts and cabbage.

-Protein is a power food that increases your metabolism by 30%, supports the growth of lean muscle mass, reduces carb/sugar cravings and provides high satiation.
+Protein is a power food that increases your metabolism by 30 percent, supports the growth of lean muscle mass, reduces sugar cravings and provides high satiation.
 For best results, include at least 25 grams of protein per meal.
-That’s about 4 eggs, a chicken breast, one scoop of protein powder, or about 4 ounces of beef or fish.
+That’s about 4 eggs, a chicken breast, one serving of protein powder, or about 4 ounces of beef or fish.
 Enjoy a variety of high quality protein from different sources such as grass-fed beef, free-range chicken, wild salmon, pastured pork, etc.

 Is a low-fat diet preventing you from losing fat?
 The truth is that fat doesn’t make you fat, excess carbs/sugar make you fat.
 Good fats like coconut oil, pastured butter, olive oil and walnuts are extremely healthful and essential for fat loss.
 Fat lowers the glycemic load of any type of carb, meaning the sugar from that food enters the blood at a much slower rate.
 The lower the glycemic load the better.
 Fat-soluble vitamins (A, D, E and K) and minerals need fat for proper absorption.
 Fat also provides high satiation, keeping you full long after you eat.
-It’s easy to overeat on high carb foods like cake or cookies.
-But it’s much harder to overeat on natural high fat foods like a butter or heavy cream.
+It’s easy to overeat on high carb foods such as cake or cookies.
+But it’s much harder to overeat on natural high fat foods such as avocado or walnuts.